 Preliminary assessment

-The audit team should assess the compliance matrix and supporting documentation in terms of how the applicant’s response demonstrates they have a functioning quality management system and has systems and processes in place to satisfy compliance with the audit criteria.
+The audit team should review the compliance matrix and supporting documentation to determine whether the applicant has a functioning quality management system and appropriate processes in place to satisfy compliance with the audit criteria.

-During the preliminary assessment consideration may be given to identifying areas of concern, or where the compliance audit should focus.
-Where the audit team determines that the information provided is insufficient for the audit to proceed then communications with the applicant should occur with a view to rectifying the issue(s) identified.
+The preliminary assessment may identify areas of concern or inform where the compliance audit should focus.
+Where the information provided is insufficient for the audit to proceed, the applicant should be advised and given an opportunity to address the identified issues.

-Where the information provided demonstrates the applicant could provide objective evidence during the audit to meet the accreditation and approval of the model course requirements, then the team should prepare an audit plan.
+If the documentation indicates that accreditation and approval requirements can be supported through objective evidence during the audit, an audit plan should be prepared.

 Audit plan

-An audit plan should be developed to outline the audit activities that will be carried out in order to achieve the audit objectives.
-The audit plan should contain:
+An audit plan should be developed to define the activities necessary to meet the audit objectives and include elements such as:

-Audit date(s)

-Audit location(s)

-Objective and scope and of the audit.
-The scope of an audit is typically a statement that specifies the focus, extent, and boundary of a particular audit.

-Audit criteria

-Audit timetable.
-The audit timetable should include the date and places where on-site activities will be conducted, and the expected time and duration of each activity including the opening meeting, overview of operations and closing meeting.
+audit date and location

+audit objective, scope and criteria.

+audit timetable, including on‑site activities, opening and closing meetings, and

-Any other areas that may be reviewed
+any other areas that may be reviewed.

 STAGE 2 – AUDIT